For many people, running in hot weather may be considered a dreaded activity; something they will typically avoid if possible.

 Congratulations!
 You successfully completed your endeavour of running in hot and humid weather.
 It’s time to seek a cool, shaded area to stretch, drink water, and allow your heart rate and breath to return to a normal rhythm.

 Firstly, we suggest taking a shower as soon as possible following your run and avoid sitting around in sweaty clothes - this can result in bacteria build-up and cause infections or skin issues.
 If you can’t shower immediately, have a change of clothing with you.
-Take a look at the best running backpacks here to carry all your belongings in to ensure you’re always prepared post-run.

 Your body will need longer to recover when it’s very hot, so be sure to have plenty of rest days or choose alternative exercises that you can do indoors out of the sun.
 Further, the digestion of stodgy foods such as this, can use alot of your energy alone; therefore you’ll become fatigued more easily.